circleference/QuizUpRemake/README.md

 July 3 2023 - Mark my words. v4.0.0 will craze the audience. (get it? there is no audience)

+July 4 2023 - It is here! v4.0.0 is here, and persionally my favorite feature is that whenever there is a new update, it immediately warns you!

 # How to package

 TurboWarp Packager is the packager i use, so i will show you how to compile this project properly.